Gus Grissom: NASA career

 In 1959, Grissom received an official teletype message instructing him to report to an address in Washington, D.C., wearing civilian clothes.
 The message was classified "Top Secret" and Grissom was ordered not to discuss its contents with anyone.
 Of the 508 military candidates who were considered, he was one of 110 test pilots whose credentials had earned them an invitation to learn more about the U.S. space program in general and its Project Mercury.
 Grissom was intrigued by the program, but knew that competition for the final spots would be fierce.

 Grissom passed the initial screening in Washington, D.C., and was among the thirty-nine candidates sent to the Lovelace Clinic in Albuquerque, New Mexico, and the Aeromedical Laboratory of the Wright Air Development Center in Dayton, Ohio, to undergo extensive physical and psychological testing.
 He was nearly disqualified when doctors discovered that he suffered from hay fever, but was permitted to continue after he argued that his allergies would not be a problem due to the absence of ragweed pollen in space.

 On April 13, 1959, Grissom received official notification that he had been selected as one of the seven Project Mercury astronauts.
-Grissom and the six other men, after taking a leave of absence from their respective branches of the military service, reported to the Special Task Group at Langley Air Force Base in Virginia on April 27, 1959, to begin their astronaut training.
+Grissom and the six other men, after taking a leave of absence from their respective branches of the military service, reported to the Space Task Group at Langley Air Force Base in Virginia on April 27, 1959, to begin their astronaut training.